IEDB/PEPMatch/README.md

 ```
 from pepmatch import Preprocessor
-preprocessor = Preprocessor('proteome.fa', 5, 'sql') # pass path to file, k, and format
+preprocessor = Preprocessor('proteome.fa', 5, 'sql', 'proteome.db')
 preprocessor.preprocess()
 ```

+The Preprocessor object is initialized with a proteome FASTA file (typically from UniProt), the k-size to split the proteome, the output format (SQLite or pickle) and the database to write to (if SQLite).

+UniProt has reference proteomes with gene priority, meaning for each gene there is a protein sequence assigned that best represents it.
+PEPMatch can prioritize search results based on this as well as protein existence levels, which is already data found in the UniProt FASTA headers.

 There are two ways that PEPMatch does matching: finding exact matches and finding matches with mismatches (substitutions).
 After a proteome has been preprocessed either in SQL or pickle format we can now submit a query to search against by specifying the # of mismatches.
 The query can be passed either as a path to a FASTA file or as a Python list of strings.
 The proteome argument is passed as a path to the proteome file:

 ```
 from pepmatch import Matcher
-matcher = Matcher('query.fa', 'proteome.fa', 3) # pass paths to query/proteome, and # of mismatches
+matcher = Matcher('query.fa', 'proteome', 3, 5)
 results = matcher.match()
 ```

+The Matcher object takes in the query (in FASTA or python list), the name of the proteome (preprocessed files should be in the same location where this is being called), the # of mismatches, and the k-size split, which should be equal to the preprocessed k-size split used.

 PEPMatch will output a file of your matches.
-You can specify the output format when initialzing the Matcher object:
+You can specify the output format when initializing the Matcher object:

 ```
 # supports 'csv', xlsx', 'json' and 'html'
-matcher = Matcher('query.fa', 'proteome.fa', 3, output = True, output_format = 'csv')
+matcher = Matcher('query.fa', 'proteome.fa', 3, output_format = 'csv')
 matcher.match()
 ```

+There is also an option to find only one match, and PEPMatch will return a prioritized match based on the gene priority (if given in the preprocessing step) and the protein existence levels (based on UniProt criteria).
+Just pass ```one_match=True``` into the Matcher object.

-NOTE: For now, SQLite is used for exact matching and pickle is used for mismatching.
+NOTE: For now due to search speed performance, SQLite is used for exact matching and pickle is used for mismatching.

 ## Applications